 Good viewing angles, which is expected from an IPS panel TV.
 It's better than other TVs in LG's 2020 LED lineup like the LG NANO90.
 The image remains accurate when viewing from the side, ideal for a wide seating arrangement.

-The LG NANO81 has alright out-of-the-box color accuracy.
+The LG 65NANO81ANA has alright out-of-the-box color accuracy.
 The colors are fairly accurate but the color temperature is very cold, giving the image a blue-ish tint.
 The white balance is off and the gamma doesn't follow the curve well, as most scenes appear darker than they should.
 If you want a similar TV with much better accuracy out of the box, check out the Sony X80J.

 You can see our recommended settings here.

-This TV uses a type of IPS panel similar to the panel on the LG NANO85.
+This TV uses a type of IPS panel similar to the panel on the LG NANO85 2020.